FAQs relating to graduate studies and postdoctoral fellowships

 Information regarding program curriculum information and academic regulations can be found in the Graduate Calendar.
 Students with questions specific to their program or progress should contact their graduate program director or assistant.
 Peer support and networking opportunities are available through GradProSkills and Student Services.
 We also remind students that mental and physical health support is available.

 Please note that this page will be updated continuously.

 We are looking forward to a vibrant fall term marked by a return to many on-campus activities.Thanks to new information from the government of Quebec, we now have a better idea of what the fall may look like.
 Universities will no longer be subject to physical distancing requirements and masks may become optional provided that:

 - 75 per cent of people aged 16 and up in Quebec have been fully vaccinated (both doses) by the end of August, and

 - public health conditions remain stable.

 We encourage every member of the Concordia community to play their part by getting fully vaccinated at the earliest possible opportunity.

 Expect to see updated information on fall term course delivery in the class schedule over the next few weeks, detailing which courses are online, on campus, or a blend of both (i.e. on campus with some online components).

 School of Graduate Studies Admissions Statement

 The Covid-19 pandemic has changed the world in a few short months.
-Agile and judicious adaptation is needed to survive and thrive beyond these uncertain times on individual and institutional levels.
 While every aspect of life has been altered for us all, it is our students (both current and future) who have faced the most severe challenges.